Chart Color Schemes

 Botanic Ridge has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified eight projects expected to impact the area.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified eight projects likely impacting the area.
 Notable ones are Cranbourne West Precinct Structure Plan, Brompton Estate, Botanic Ridge Secondary College, and Brompton Lodge Precinct Structure Plan.
-The following list details those likely to be most relevant.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.